Scene It?: Video games

 A video game version of Scene It?, entitled Scene It?
 Lights, Camera, Action was released for the Xbox 360 on November 6, 2007.
 It featured 20 new game modes/categories and special game show-style "Big Button Controllers".
 The first sequel, Scene It?
 Box Office Smash was released on October 28, 2008, featuring the new Xbox 360 Avatars.
 A second sequel, Scene It?
 Bright Lights!
 Big Screen! was released on November 17, 2009, for Xbox 360, PlayStation 3, and Wii.
 Opting for a multi-platform approach, this title abandoned the avatars in favor of more generic characters.
 After Scene It?
 Twilight two sequels were released: on November 18, 2010, Scene It?
 Harry Potter HD for iOS and on November 30, 2011, Scene It?
 Movie Night for Xbox 360 and PlayStation 3.

 Two unsuccessful, web-only versions of the game, Scene It?
 Online, and Scene It?
 Daily, were made available online, on Facebook, and on mobile platforms.
 Scene It?
 Online borrowed strongly from the DVD games' format, including video clips, sound clips, and puzzles.
 Scene It?
 Daily was predominantly text based, and represented a major departure from the multimedia-centric roots of the series.

+A sampler disc was made for the Harry Potter Scene It? game which had the same content as the game disc in the full game, but it did not come with the board, the cards, or the dice.
+It also came with a bonus feature. which was a behind-the-scenes featurette of the making of Harry Potter and the Goblet of Fire.